bechnokid/11ty-neocities/src/home.md

 This is a little nook where a software programmer can live her childhood dream as a webmaster.

-I mostly post artwork, but you can find some other goodies here, too!
+I don't have my artwork up yet, but hopefully soon!
+In the meantime, I have other goodies here!

-Feel free to checkout the menu, or visit the [sitemap](/sitemap/)!
+Feel free to check out the menu, or visit the [sitemap](/sitemap/)!
 Please enjoy your stay! :D